 Before gin became the tipple of choice for stylish Londoners, it was feared it would be the downfall of society as the Georgians knew it.

-It was a ‘mother’s ruin!’, it was declared – responsible for turning otherwise prim and proper women into utter drunkards (I can relate).
+It was a ‘mother’s ruin!’, it was declared – responsible for turning otherwise prim and proper women into utter drunkards (we can relate).

 Fears of the impending social apocalypse didn’t come to fruition, luckily.
 Instead, ‘Mother’s Ruin’ became the name of a pretty fantastic gin distiller in London.